K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ##### <a name="16"/>2.5.5.
 Bind API Guide
 If the service is available only with Provision, there is no need to implement the bind function, and only the resulting success message needs to be sent to the open cloud platform.
 When a broker receives a binding request from an open cloud platform, it returns the information necessary to utilize the provisioned resources.
 The information is provided in the credentials.
-It should not affect other applications by issuing unique credentials to Applicatoin.
+It should not affect other applications by issuing unique credentials to the Application.

 1. Request
 1.1.
 Route